 Spirometry is a special lung function test.
 For it to be accurate, we request you observe the following guidelines:

 For those patients who are house-bound with these conditions our Community Matrons will liaise with the doctors and arrange to visit you to support you with your condition.

 This practice is part of the Telehealth project which aims to support house-bound patients with long term conditions by monitoring those conditions at home together with the support of the Community Matrons and the GP’s.
 As a patient if you wish to be involved in this the matrons or your doctor will discuss this with you and together you can decide whether it is appropriate for your condition.

 This practice offers a full range of contraceptive services including the combined contraceptive pill and progesterone only pill.
 If you would prefer the coil or the Mirena fitted you will need a pre-insertion appointment with the nurse for routine swabs.
 Once these are clear you will need a 30 minute appointment with the doctor and nurse for insertion.
 You will then be offered a six week check as follow up.

 We also offer the progesterone injection, the progesterone implant and counselling services.
 Initially you will need to make an appointment to discuss this with the doctor.

 The GPs and practice nurses jointly run the diabetic clinic.
 The practice aims to do a full diabetic check on every diabetic patient in their care every year.
-If further appointments are needed these will be discussed with you and your doctor or nurse.
-The diabetic clinic is run throughout the week and if your check is due you will need to make a 10 minute appointment with the nurse and a 20 minute appointment with the GP.

 We offer a comprehensive baby and child immunisation programme according to the British schedule.
 For detailed information please visit NHS Choices.